Search results for

 Edgar Cervantes / Android Authority

 Another way to find out if your device is unlocked is to use an IMEI checker.
 Swappa has a simple one.
 Here’s our guide to finding your IMEI number.
-When you have it, go to Swappa’s IMEI Checker, enter the IMEI, and Swappa will give you the results.
+When you have it, go to Swappa’s IMEI Checker, enter the IMEI, and Swappa will let you know its status.

 How to check if your iPhone is unlocked: